PDF to JPG: export PDF pages as images (DPI explained)

 What does DPI mean?

 DPI (dots per inch) controls image resolution.
 Higher DPI = more detail and larger file size.
+Open the converted output and compare the pages most likely to drift—tables, slide layouts, page breaks, or image-heavy sections—before you rely on it.

 Will text stay selectable after converting to JPG?